MaiTra10/MaiTra10/README.md

 ## 	:raising_hand_man: Hey, I'm Maitra.

-:mortar_board: I am a 3rd year Software Engineering student at the University of Calgary with an interest in backend development!
+:mortar_board: I am a 3rd year Software Engineering student at the University of Calgary with an interest in backend and cloud development!

 ## :sandwich: Tech Stack